AstrobioMike/AstrobioMike.github.io/unix/wild-redirectors.md

 <hr style="height:10px; visibility:hidden;" />
 <h3>The asterisk (<b>*</b>)</h3>

-As we've seen, **`ls`** lists the contents of the current working directory, and by default it assumes you want everything:
+As we've seen, **`ls`** lists the contents of the current working directory, and by default it assumes we want everything:

 ```bash
 ls